Xamla/rosvita-documentation/Robot_Configuration.rst

 Finally, it includes two additional files **CMakeLists.txt** and **package.xml**, which are needed for compiling in a **Catkin** workspace under ROS.
-The file **robotModel/main.xacro** that was already generated when the project was created, will now include the **.xacro** file of the UR5 (``xacro:include filename="part_ur5/universal_robots-ur5.xacro``).
+The file **robotModel/main.xacro** that was already generated when the project was created, will now include the **.xacro** file of the UR5.

-In summary, we now have the following content in the project folder after adding and saving the UR5 robot arm:

-* Folder "db" -> empty file "worldview.json"
-* Folder "src" (empty)
-* Folder "robotModel" ->

-  * folder "part_ur5" (contains visualization and collision model, .xacro files and MoveIt! configuration of the UR5),
-  * file "main.xacro" (description of the current configuration, now including the UR5 description)

-* File "robot.urdf" (description of the current configuration, now including the UR5 description)
-* File "project.json" (current MoveIt! configuration, now containing the UR5 MoveIt! configuration)
-* File "README.md" (empty textual description of the configuration)

 To compile an existing configuration
-(i.e. building the URDFs from the .xacro files and building the MoveIt! configuration), press the **Compile** button at the top bar of the **Configuration** view.
+(i.e. building the URDFs from the .xacro files and building the MoveIt! configuration), press the **Compile** button at the top bar of the **Configuration View**.
 In the **Output** terminal at the bottom of the ROSVITA environment, a message that the start configuration was compiled successfully (similar to the following example message) appears::

    Start configuration build...
    [MoveItConfigurationGenerator] MoveIt! configuration generated.
+   [SrdfGenerator] SRDF generated.
+   [RobotUr5LaunchFileGenerator] Updating '/home/xamla/Rosvita.Control/projects/my_project/.config/temp/srdf/joint_limits.yaml'...
+   [RobotUr5LaunchFileGenerator] Launch file'.config/current/UniversalRobot-UR5.launch' written.
    [JointStateMonitorLaunchFileGenerator] Joint State Monitor launch file'.config/temp/jointStateMonitor.launch' written.
+   [JointStateMonitorLaunchFileGenerator] Joint State Monitor launch file'.config/temp/jointJogging.launch' written.
    [MasterLaunchFileGenerator] Master launch file'.config/temp/master.launch' written.
    Success.